LiliaFramework/Lilia/documentation/docs/meta/vector.md

 Vector meta functions provide calculations such as midpoints, distances and axis rotations to support movement, physics and placement tasks.

-`Center`, `Distance` and `RotateAroundAxis` return new vectors without changing their inputs. `Right` and `Up` modify the vector they are called on and also return it.
+`Center` and `RotateAroundAxis` return new vectors without changing their inputs. `Distance` returns a number. `Right` and `Up` modify the vector they are called on and also return it.

 ### Example Hook Usage